QuickBooks Blog

 To calculate your SUTA tax, you’ll need to know how much of each employee’s wages are subject to the SUTA tax.
 Known as the taxable wage base, this is the maximum amount of earnings you can tax in a calendar year for an individual worker.

 Each state sets its taxable wage base.
-For example, California has a taxable wage base of $7,000, while Colorado has a base of $20,400 for 2024.
+For example, California had a taxable wage base of $7,000, while Colorado had a base of $20,400 in 2024.

-FYI: Companies often receive a FUTA tax credit for the unemployment contributions they pay to the state where they do business.
+note icon Companies often receive a FUTA tax credit for the unemployment contributions they pay to the state.

 SUTA vs. FUTA tax